H\'an D\=an Xu\'e B\`u (Mimicry) or Q\=ing Ch\=u Y\'u L\'an (Mastery)? A Cognitive Perspective on Reasoning Distillation

 \subsection{The Mechanism of Mimicry: Quantitative Analysis}

-To investigate the generative mechanisms underlying the observed alignment collapse, we examined surface-level distributional metrics and efficiency scaling laws.

-\paragraph{Surface-Level Divergence.} We analyzed the Thinking Effort Ratio ($\rho$) and Strategy Divergence ($D_{KL}$) to determine if students successfully modeled the teacher's output distribution.
+To investigate the generative mechanisms of the collapse, we first analyzed surface-level metrics. \paragraph{Surface-Level Divergence.} We computed the Thinking Effort Ratio ($\rho$) and Strategy Divergence ($D_{KL}$) to assess distributional mimicry.
 As illustrated in Figure~\ref{fig:landscape_combined}, distillation effectively minimizes the Kullback-Leibler divergence, driving student models into a ``Mimicry Region'' characterized by low $D_{KL}$ and a Teacher-like effort density ($\rho \approx 1.0$).

-However, visual inspection of Figure~\ref{fig:landscape_combined}(b) reveals a critical discrepancy: while the distributional distance to the teacher decreases, the alignment with human reaction times ($r_{Human}$, represented by bubble size) diminishes.
-This indicates a decoupling between the statistical form of the reasoning traces and their cognitive validity.
+However, visual inspection of Figure~\ref{fig:landscape_combined} reveals a critical discrepancy.
+In panel (a), bubbles shrink as students enter the Mimicry Region, indicating that despite matching the Teacher's \textit{aggregate} effort distribution (low $D_{KL}$), distilled students diverge from the Teacher's \textit{item-wise} difficulty fingerprint ($\bar{r}_{Model,R1} = 0.32$; cf.\ Figure~\ref{fig:rsa_heatmap}).
+In panel (b), bubbles shrink further, showing that alignment with human reaction times degrades even more ($\bar{r}_{Model,Human} = 0.21$).
+This \textit{dual decoupling}---from both the Teacher's allocation policy and human cognitive demand---demonstrates that distillation transmits the statistical form of reasoning traces without their underlying cognitive function.

-\paragraph{The Linear Inflation Law.} We further tested whether distillation alters the intrinsic efficiency of the base models.
-We computed the Inverse Efficiency Index ($\mathcal{I}_{E}$) for all models and modeled the relationship between student and base performance.
+\paragraph{The Linear Inflation Law.} We further investigated intrinsic efficiency changes by modeling the Inverse Efficiency Index ($\mathcal{I}_{E}$).
 Regression analysis (Figure~\ref{fig:efficiency}) reveals a strict linear dependency between the inefficiencies of student and base models ($Pearson's~r = 0.92, p < 0.01$).
 We confirm the \textbf{Linear Inflation Law} proposed in Eq.~(5), finding a fitted slope of $N \approx 2.44$.
 This result suggests that distillation imposes a systematic, multiplicative penalty on computational cost.
 Rather than adopting the Teacher's dynamic allocation policy, student models mechanically inflate their base output length by a fixed factor of $\sim2.44$ across tasks, regardless of problem complexity.